Dissipation-induced topological insulators: A no-go theorem and a recipe: Topological classification and detection out of equilibrium

 In what sense should the mixed state produced by the above procedure be considered topological?
-Topological classification of the ground states of quadratic fermionic Hamiltonians~\cite{schnyder08a,schnyder08b,kitaev09,ryu10} is based on spectrally flattening the first quantized Hamiltonian, i.e., on replacing the eigenenergies by their sign [w.r.t.\ to the chemical potential $\mu_0=(\varepsilon_{1,\mathrm{max}}+\varepsilon_{2,\mathrm{max}})/2$; see Fig.~\ref{fig:bands}(c)] and defining
+To answer this question I will mostly follow the approach put forward in Refs.~\cite{diehl11,bardyn12,bardyn13,budich15a,budich15b}, though using a somewhat different argument.
+Topological classification of the ground states of quadratic fermionic Hamiltonians~\cite{schnyder08,schnyder09,kitaev09,ryu10} is based on spectrally flattening the first quantized Hamiltonian, i.e., on replacing the eigenenergies by their signs [with respect to the chemical potential $\mu_0=(\varepsilon_{1,\mathrm{max}}+\varepsilon_{2,\mathrm{min}})/2$; see Fig.~\ref{fig:bands}(c)] and defining

-an operator that assigns the value $-1$ to all the occupied states, and $+1$ to all the unoccupied ones, and thus obeys $Q^2(\mathbf{k})=1$.
+This is a (first-quantization) operator that assigns the value $-1$ to all the occupied states, and $+1$ to all the unoccupied ones, and thus obeys $Q^2(\mathbf{k})=1$.
 Topological classification then proceeds as the study of the structure of the space of all possible such operators $Q(\mathbf{k})$.

-Here comes the crucial observation: in equilibrium at zero temperature the matrix representing $Q(\mathbf{k})$ is simply related to the single-particle reduced density matrix, $Q_{\mu\mu^\prime}(\mathbf{k}) = 1 - 2\mathrm{Tr}(\rho a_{\mathbf{k}\mu}^\dagger a_{\mathbf{k}\mu^\prime}) = 1 - 2 G_{\mu\mu^\prime}(\mathbf{k})$.
-Out of equilibrium, for a quadratic Liouvillian of the type considered here, the steady state is still characterized by the single-particle reduced density matrix $G_{\mu\mu^\prime}(\mathbf{k})$, but its eigenvalues (the occupancies) are not strictly 0 or 1 [cf.\ Fig.~\ref{fig:spdm}(b)--(c)].
-However, as long as there is a gap between the occupancies which are close to 0 and 1 (akin to the ``purity gap'' discussed in Refs.~\cite{diehl11,bardyn12,bardyn13,budich14,budich15}) one can extend the definition of $Q(\mathbf{k})$ to this case as
+Here comes the crucial observation: In equilibrium at zero temperature the matrix representing $Q(\mathbf{k})$ is simply related to the equilibrium single-particle reduced density matrix, $Q_{\mu\mu^\prime}(\mathbf{k}) = 1 - 2\mathrm{Tr}(\rho_{ss} a_{\mathbf{k}\mu}^\dagger a_{\mathbf{k}\mu^\prime}) = 1 - 2 G^{ss}_{\mu\mu^\prime}(\mathbf{k})$.
+Out of equilibrium, for a quadratic Lindbladian of the type considered here, the steady state is still characterized by the steady state single-particle reduced density matrix $G^{ss}_{\mu\mu^\prime}(\mathbf{k})$, but its eigenvalues (the occupancies) are not strictly 0 or 1 [cf.\ Fig.~\ref{fig:spdm}(b)--(c)].
+However, as long as there is a gap between the occupancies which are closer to 0 and those which are closer to 1 (akin to the ``purity gap'' discussed in Refs.~\cite{diehl11,bardyn12,bardyn13,budich15a,budich15b}\footnote{As noted in these works, in contrast with equilibrium zero-temperature systems, the purity gap might close by varying the Lindbldian continuously without closing the gap of of the Lindbldian.
+For example, in our system one may increase $\gamma^\mathrm{in}$ to arbitrarily large values, and thus actually increase the gap of the Lindbldian, while driving the system towards the trivial completely occupied state, $n^{ss}_\lambda(\mathbf{k})=1$.}), one can extend the definition of $Q(\mathbf{k})$ to this case as